 Photo of Benjamin Haley Benjamin Haley

-Ben Haley leads the firm’s White Collar and Anti-Corruption Practice in Africa and is a chair of the firm’s broader Africa Practice.
-With deep experience representing clients before regulators in high-profile white collar and disputes matters and a history operating on the…
+Ben Haley leads the firm’s White Collar and Anti-Corruption Practice in the Middle East and Africa and is a chair of the firm’s broader Africa Practice.
+With deep experience representing clients before regulators in high-profile white collar and disputes matters and a history operating on…

-Ben Haley leads the firm’s White Collar and Anti-Corruption Practice in Africa and is a chair of the firm’s broader Africa Practice.
-With deep experience representing clients before regulators in high-profile white collar and disputes matters and a history operating on the ground across the continent, he helps clients assess and mitigate complex legal and compliance risks in Africa and other emerging markets.
+Ben Haley leads the firm’s White Collar and Anti-Corruption Practice in the Middle East and Africa and is a chair of the firm’s broader Africa Practice.
+With deep experience representing clients before regulators in high-profile white collar and disputes matters and a history operating on the ground in emerging markets, he helps clients assess and mitigate a wide range of complex legal and compliance risks.

-Complementing his investigations and dispute resolution practice, Ben has a broad-based compliance advisory practice, helping clients proactively manage compliance risk in areas including anti-corruption, anti-money laundering, fraud, and data privacy.
+Complementing his investigations and dispute resolution practice, Ben has a broad-based compliance advisory practice, helping clients proactively manage compliance risk in areas including anti-corruption, trade controls, anti-money laundering, fraud, and data privacy.

 Ben represents corporate and individuals clients in a wide range of investigations and disputes, including: